pulumi/docs/content/pricing/_index.md

           answer: |
             There are several ways you can estimate the number of resources you have managed with Pulumi.

-            - <u>If using Pulumi Cloud</u>: Navigate to the dashboard and review the resource graph titled “Resource Count over Time.”
+            - <u>If you are using Pulumi Cloud</u>: Navigate to the dashboard and review the resource graph titled “Resource Count over Time.”

             - <u>If using Pulumi with a self-managed backend</u>: Export your stack state and count the number of lines with a universal resource name (URN).
 You can pipe the state through a grep command for "urn" to estimate the number of resources.